- a classical/contemporary couple: Ulysses and Guido da Montefeltro

 * * *

 Guido’s miscalculation vis-à-vis the pilgrim is a mise-en-abyme of the erring prudential calculation that delivered him to Hell in the first place.
-His error is revealed in his syntax, in the conditional contrary to fact of terzina 61-63, which seems so clever yet leads him so astray, leading him to the causal conjunctions plus temporal adverbs of verse 64.
-The words “ma però che già mai”—“given that never before” (given that never before has anyone left Hell, I will answer you)—seem ironclad, but in context their logic is faulty.
-As we know, Dante’s trip through Hell is the exception that Guido fails to take into consideration.
+His error is revealed in his syntax, in the conditional contrary to fact and the causal conjunctions plus temporal adverbs of verse 64: the words “ma però che già mai” — “given that never before” — give the impression of ironclad reasoning, but in truth the reasoning is faulty.

-Similarly, Guido’s plan to go to heaven would have succeeded were it not, in his telling, that he forgot to take into consideration the “High Priest” who lured him back into sin:
+Similarly, Guido’s plan to guarantee salvation by becoming a Franciscan was, he thought, ironclad.
+It would have succeeded but for, in his telling, the “High Priest” who lured him back into sin:

 Io fui uom d’arme, e poi fui cordigliero, credendomi, sì cinto, fare ammenda; e certo il creder mio venìa intero, se non fosse il gran prete, a cui mal prenda! che mi rimise ne le prime colpe.
 (Inf.
 27.67-71)